micmejia/bible-dump/NKJV/Isaiah/Isa 10.md

 He has come to Aiath, He has passed Migron; At Michmash he has attended to his equipment.

 ###### 29
-They have gone [^g]along the ridge, They have taken up lodging at Geba.
+They have gone along the ridge, They have taken up lodging at Geba.
 Ramah is afraid, Gibeah of Saul has fled.

 ###### 30
-[^h]Lift up your voice, O daughter of Gallim!
-Cause it to be heard as far as Laish-- [^i]O poor Anathoth!
+Lift up your voice, O daughter of Gallim!
+Cause it to be heard as far as Laish-- O poor Anathoth!

 ###### 31
 Madmenah has fled, The inhabitants of Gebim seek refuge.